Get To Know Us

-BarefootLaw provides the public with free legal information and assistance using innovative approaches.
-We use technology in addition to the traditional methods to offer free legal information and assistance.
+BarefootLaw is not-for-profit organisation that provides free legal information and assistance using technology and innovation in addition to the traditional methods including community sensitisations and outreach.

 Many Ugandans are ignorant of the law and therefore end up making unreasonable decisions.
 BarefootLaw was started to provide legal information, so individuals could uphold the law, and protect themselves, their families and communities.